'My vision is a league of our own'

 Baseball is much faster, and the ball is smaller.

-North Port resident Matt Mitchell, whose daughter, Ally, 5, was playing Friday, said it was awesome.
+North Port resident Matt Mitchell, whose daughter, Ally, 5, was playing Friday as well.

 “If she had that league, it would be awesome to have a choice,” Mitchell said.